StartBootstrap/startbootstrap-clean-blog-jekyll/_posts/2020-12-31-moa-competition-tutorial1.md

 }
 ~~~

 From this code we can see that the _level_two_solution_ function is not that different from the level one.
-In the function body It has just one additional function that creates the datasets and after the creation of the new training datasets it returns a function that trains new model on that dataset.
+In the function body It calls one additional function that creates the train dataset and returns a function that trains new model on the newly created dataset.
 The process where we train a model on the predictions of another model is called stacking.
 Basically we are stacking models on top of each other.
 [Here](https://machinelearningmastery.com/blending-ensemble-machine-learning-with-python/) is a nice blog post that describes that.

 _Note: As I can see in the literature the terms stacking, blending and ensambling are sometimes used interchangeably.
 To the best of my understanding I use the term stacking when the model is trained on predictions from another models and blending or ensambling when the output of multiple models is scaled with some function.
 This usage may be wrong so take it with a grain of salt._